blockifywp/plugin/README.md

 ## Theme Developers

 Blockify was built for you!
 It should work out of the box with any standard FSE theme.
-To get started, add theme support to your parent theme, child theme or custom plugin to begin configuring your settings:
+To add extra supports, copy and paste the code snippet below into your parent theme, child theme or custom plugin to begin configuring your settings:

 ```php
 // Filter Blockify config.